AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 ## Effect of advertisement on sales.
 Average daily increase per store.

-#### The experiment show the increase of **Coffee** during advertisement period.
+#### The experiment show the changes of **Coffee** sales during advertisement period in comparison to non advertisement period.
-The experiment based on the comparison between control and experiment store group during week with and without advertisement.
+The experiment based on the comparison between control and experiment store groups during weeks with and without advertisement.